What Apple Can Learn from Airwalk

 - Showing a lack of support for automation by eliminating the position of Product Manager of Automation Technologies

-We’re not alone in saying that Apple is now the iPhone company.
+We’re not alone in saying that Apple is now the iPhone company (see “Understanding Apple’s Marginalization of the Mac,” 21 November 2016).
 That’s where most of its profit comes from, and so that’s where most of its resources go.
 Fair enough.

 But, here’s the thing: the Mac and the capabilities it provides to professionals are the foundation of that iPhone business.
 Die-hard Mac users kept Apple afloat in the dark years before the iPod and then iPhone.
 And even now, regardless of all other professional uses of the Mac, developers need Xcode on the Mac to create iOS apps.

 Apple still has many things in its favor: $241 billion in cash, massive profits every quarter, one of the most popular brands in the world, and nearly 500 successful retail stores.
-And it might seem odd to criticize Apple now, especially when the company just broke a quarterly record with the most iPhone and Mac sales ever (helped by new iPhone and MacBook Pro models, not to mention the holiday shopping season, see “Apple Sees a Return to Growth with Q1 2017’s Record Results,” 31 January 2017).
+And it might seem odd to criticize Apple now, especially when the company just broke a quarterly record with the most iPhone and Mac sales ever (helped by new iPhone and MacBook Pro models, plus the holiday shopping season, see “Apple Sees Apparent Return to Growth with Q1 2017’s Record Results,” 31 January 2017).
 But as we saw with Airwalk, things could go downhill fast if professional users were to leave the platform, taking with them all the people and organizations they currently keep loyal to Apple products.

 I don’t want to be too hard on Apple.
-The company is still incredibly strong and is improving in some areas where it has been weak.
+The company is still incredibly strong and is doing better in some areas where it has been weak.
 By many accounts, Final Cut Pro X has improved greatly since its initial release, and some professional movie makers are giving it a chance.
 App Store review times are plummeting, and Apple is planning to allow developers to respond directly to App Store reviews.
 Swift is an exciting new programming language with a bright future, and it’s suitable for both compiled apps and scripts.

-And you might argue that Apple and Airwalk aren’t comparable.
+You might argue that Apple and Airwalk aren’t comparable.
 For instance, although it may have gotten its start providing athletic shoes, Airwalk ultimately became a fashion company.
 But isn’t Apple similar in many respects?
 Apple opened its doors with the Apple I hobby kit, and by the mid-2000s, the iPod and its white earbuds were fashion mainstays.
 The Apple Watch is clearly intended to be a fashion item today.
 Even the MacBook, with its prominent usage in coffee shops, airports, and other public places, makes its own fashion statement.

 Despite these similarities, Apple is a much, much larger company than Airwalk ever was.
 Plus, Apple is making so much money and has so much cash that it can afford many more missteps than a plucky young footwear company.
-And perhaps most important, Apple can benefit from the example of companies like Airwalk that fell from grace after losing sight of their most influential users.
-Here’s hoping Apple realizes the danger of diverting too much attention away from the Mac, and away from professional users of the Mac.
+Perhaps most important, Apple can learn from the example of companies like Airwalk that fell from grace after losing sight of their most influential users.
+Here’s hoping Apple realizes the danger of diverting too much attention away from the Mac and its professional users.